 Deep-Ones are a graft of a human body and alien technology, with armored skin and alien implants to control them.
 The eyes are the only organ left unchanged, although it's hard to tell under the red glowing goggles.

-The Deep-One is a terror weapon commonly associated with the Gillman race, but will later appear on Mixed Crews.
+The Deep-One is a terror weapon associated with the Gillman race.
 They are primarily brought into battle on land mission.
 This includes port attacks, ocean liner attacks, X-Com aqua base attacks and island resort attacks.
-They will appear underwater during the T'Leth mission.
+They will appear underwater only during the T'leth mission, which is also the only time that Gillmen aren't present alongside them.

 Deep-Ones are armed with a long range arcing weapon.
-Though they pose little more threat than the average Gillman or Aquatoid, their electric attacks are not to be underestimated, as they can be fired over walls and can deal massive damage to any and all human targets regardless of the protection they are wearing.
+Though they pose little more threat than the average Gillman or Aquatoid, their electric attacks are not to be underestimated, as they can be fired over walls and can deal massive damage to any human targets not wearing Ion Armor or better.

 Note: Though the Ufopedia describes the Deep One as having an electrical energy discharge, the weapon is functionally a Gauss weapon and uses the Gauss damage modifiers.